Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv/textures/properties/color.rst

    Colors panel.

 The *Ramp* button activates a color ramp which allows you to remap the colors of a texture to new ones.
-See :doc:`Ramps </render/blender_render/materials/properties/ramps>` for information on using ramps.
+See :ref:`Ramps <ui-color-ramp-widget>` for information on using ramps.

 The color of a texture can be modified with the *Brightness*, *Contrast*, and *Saturation* buttons.
 All textures with RGB values, including